AnthonyA28/AnthonyA28.github.io/_posts/2019-10-30-making_a_VLE_diagram.md

 ## Dalton's Law

- Dalton's law states that the sum of partial pressures is equal to the partial pressure.
+ Dalton's law states that the sum of partial pressures is equal to the total pressure in the system.
 If a system contained two components: *a* and *b* , then the total pressure of the system would be:
 $$
 P = p_a + p_b
 $$